mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 and the test scenario called
 "parsing 'not master' and 'node is recovering' errors".

-Why close connections when server is shutting down?
+Why close connections when a node is shutting down?
 '''''''''''''''''''''''''''''''''''''''''''''''''''

-When a server shuts down, it will return one of the "server shutting down" errors for each attempted operation and eventually will close all connections.
+When a server shuts down, it will return one of the "node is shutting down" errors for each attempted operation and eventually will close all connections.
 Keeping a connection to a server which is shutting down open would only produce errors on this connection - such a connection will never be usable for